tomaszmichalak/experience-manager-learn.en/help/cloud-service/develop-wknd-tutorial.md

 **[View the tutorial here!](https://docs.adobe.com/content/help/en/experience-manager-learn/getting-started-wknd-tutorial-develop/overview.html)**

-## Deploying WKND to AEM as a Cloud Service
+## Deploying WKND to AEM as a Cloud Service{#deploying-wknd-to-aem-as-a-cloud-service}

 After completing the WKND tutorial, watch video below for an overview of how to deploy the WKND project to AEM as a Cloud Service.